 Here’s my point.
 I actually really like this page overall.
 It is slick, appropriately uses a hero image (what a wonder!), minimal text and an appropriate graphic to easily show what foods are in season when (which is what “Availability Guide” apparently means).
 And this page does appear readily in Google results even though I search something completely different each time I want to get to this page.
 But why make it more difficult than it needs to be?

-Keep it simple – if you can’t tell what the page is about from your title, your title needs work.
-If your title doesn’t consider how the user will be looking for this information, your title needs work.
+Keep it simple – if you can’t tell what the page is about from your page title, your page title needs work.
+If your page title doesn’t consider how the user will be looking for this information, your page title needs work.